Nick Spencer: Career

 Spencer's first work for Marvel was the Iron Man 2.0 ongoing series which debuted in February 2011.
 That same year, he wrote a short arc tying the Secret Avengers series into the company-wide crossover storyline "Fear Itself" and was one of three writers that worked on the relaunch of the Ultimate Marvel line, along with Jonathan Hickman and Brian Michael Bendis, writing Ultimate Comics: X-Men.
-In 2016, Spencer became the writer of the Captain America: Steve Rogers ongoing series, in which Captain America was replaced by a version of himself loyal to the villainous organization Hydra.
-The storyline culminated in the company-wide crossover "Secret Empire", with Spencer writing the eponymous mini-series that acted as the centerpiece.
+In 2016, Spencer became the writer of the ongoing series Captain America: Steve Rogers, in which Captain America was replaced by a version of himself loyal to the villainous organization Hydra.
+The storyline culminated in the crossover event "Secret Empire", for which Spencer wrote the main story.

 In March 2018, it was announced that Spencer would be writing a relaunch of The Amazing Spider-Man series set to debut that year, replacing long-time writer Dan Slott, as part of the Fresh Start relaunch that July.
 Spencer's run concluded in 2021, with issue #74.

 In June 2021, it was announced that Spencer was working in an undisclosed leading capacity for Substack's new comics publishing initiative.
-The following month, it was reported that Spencer led a group of creators, which included Scott Snyder, Jonathan Hickman, Saladin Ahmed, Molly Ostertag, James Tynion IV, that formed a deal with Substack to publish creator-owned comics stories, essays, and instructional guides on that platform.
+The following month, it was reported that Spencer led a group of creators, which included Scott Snyder, Jonathan Hickman, Saladin Ahmed, Lee Knox Ostertag, James Tynion IV, that formed a deal with Substack to publish creator-owned comics stories, essays, and instructional guides on that platform.